Ebola is scary – it’s a very serious rare disease

 Africa is the world’s 2nd largest continent.
-At 30 million square kilometers, it is large enough to comfortably fit the United States inside of it 3 times over.
+At 30 million square kilometers, it is SO large that United States fits inside of it 3 times over!

 If you’re going on safari, you are going to be a very, very long way from these countries – in many cases, even further from them than you were before you left home.

-Here are some places that are closer to the Ebola outbreak than the popular safari countries, such as South Africa, Kenya, Tanzania, Botswana and so on:
+Here are some places that are closer to the Ebola outbreak than the popular safari countries of South Africa, Kenya, Tanzania, Botswana and so on:

 London, England – 2 924 miles / 4 707km from Ebola

 Paris, France – 2 780 miles / 4 474km